GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/pro/docs/modules/pro/en.md

 # Gato GraphQL PRO

-PRO extensions for Gato GraphQL, the most powerful GraphQL server for WordPress.
+All the PRO extensions for Gato GraphQL, the most powerful GraphQL server for WordPress.

 As new extensions are created and released, they will also be added to this plugin.